Guide to the study tour

 - Transport and travel insurance

-- Visa or travel permits, vaccinations require to enter study tour location/s
+- Visa or travel permits, vaccinations / medications required to enter study tour location/s

-- Cultural experiences relating to the study tour
+- Cultural experiences such as tickets to museums, theatres and galleries relating to study tour

 - Costs associated with meetings; school or university visits; learning or research activities